 Start Building Your Perfect UI

-Start your free 30-day trial today to get access to the full library of UI components, plus the most powerful Codeless backend available.
+Start for free today to get access to the full library of UI components, plus the most powerful Codeless backend available.
 What are you waiting for?

 Sadly, this component doesn’t seem to work — the snapshot and live camera images, along with the “done” button do not actually appear.
 Must be some bug in there somewhere — anyone else got this component working?